cabbagecabbagecabbage/UNO/README.md

 - Once you click a wild card you must play it.
 You will have the option to choose any colour you want to change the current colour of the board to.
 You are also aloud to keep the same colour as on the board.
 - If you play the skipTurn card, the next players turn will be skipped.
 - If you play the reverseTurn card, the order of the players will be switched.
+- A player list on the right shows you the player usernames and it is the turn of the player who is bolded.
+- Once a game in a room has started, anyone else wants to play will be moved to the next available room and will wait until there are at least 2 people in the room.
+- There are a maximum of 10 rooms available.
+If all the rooms are available, you must wait until the game ends in a room before you can play.